sentclose/sentc-docs/docs/src/guide/file.md

 ## Download and decrypt a file

-To download a file, not only the file id is needed but the master key id too, which was needed to encrypt the file key.
+To download a file just use the file id.
 A file key could be encrypted by another created key or a group key.
 The file create will always give you the master key id back.

 :::: tabs type:card